-Approximately 51% and 49% of revenue was from one funding source during 2022 and 2021, respectively.
-Approximately 25% of contributions receivable were from two funding sources in 2022 and approximately 38% of contributions receivable were from two funding sources in 2021.
+Approximately 70% of contribution revenue was from two funding sources during 2023, and approximately 51% of contribution revenue was from one funding source during 2022.
+Approximately 51% of contributions receivable were from three funding sources at December 31, 2023, and approximately 40% of contributions receivable were from two funding sources at December 31, 2022.